How to Look Up an LLC in North Carolina? (Full Guide)

 4. Enter the appropriate name or information in the 'Searching For' field based on your previous selections.

 5. Browse through the search results to locate the specific LLC and click on it for more detailed information.
+The database updates on a regular basis to reflect newly registered entities and any recent changes or amendments.

 During the search you can choose either of these options: